 The program takes advantage of unique and considerable institutional strengths in epidemiology and digestive disease research.
 A diverse, experienced, multidisciplinary faculty has been assembled to provide trainees with expert guidance in epidemiology, biostatistics, health policy, outcomes research and nutrition.
 We welcome minority applicants.
-Applicants with advanced training may also be considered.
+Applicants with degrees in advanced training may also be considered.

 The purpose of the program is to train independent researchers who will be able to compete successfully for grant support.
 The program includes one predoctoral and three postdoctoral candidates.
 The predoctoral candidate is chosen in conjunction with the UNC Department of Epidemiology.
 Postdoctoral candidates complete clinical training in adult or pediatric gastroenterology either prior to or subsequent to participation in the training program.
 The program includes a comprehensive curriculum with the following features: